alvawei/smerge/scripts/README.md

 * Results are included in `table.csv`.
 Individual repo results are included in `[repo_name].csv`.

 For reference, the categories on the table are defined below:
-* Conflicts: The number of merge conflicts (conflicting files, not commits) found in the repository’s history with exactly two parents.
+* **Conflicts**: The number of merge conflicts (conflicting files, not commits) found in the repository’s history with exactly two parents.
 This does not include conflicts that result from adding or deleting files in the repository.
-* Correct: The number of conflicts that Smerge was able to resolve correctly.
+* **Correct**: The number of conflicts that Smerge was able to resolve correctly.
 This means completely identical to the human resolution of the code and requires no manual merging.
-* Correct w/o Comments/Whitespace: The number of conflicts that were resolved correctly with exception to cases where comments or custom whitespace were modified.
+* **Correct w/o Comments/Whitespace**: The number of conflicts that were resolved correctly with exception to cases where comments or custom whitespace were modified.
-* Unresolved: The number of conflicts that Smerge aborted because attempting to merge would result in possibly undesired behavior.
+* **Unresolved**: The number of conflicts that Smerge aborted because attempting to merge would result in possibly undesired behavior.
 These conflicts would require manual resolution.
-* Incorrect: The number of conflicts that Smerge reported to have merged, but the solution it produced differed from the programmer’s manual resolution.
+* **Incorrect**: The number of conflicts that Smerge reported to have merged, but the solution it produced differed from the programmer’s manual resolution.